curbengh/curbengh.github.io/source/_posts/how-to-remove-windows-10-default-apps.md

 ---
 title: How to remove Windows 10 default apps
-subtitle: How to get rid of these bloatware.
+excerpt: How to get rid of these bloatware.
 date: 2018-09-26
 lastUpdated: 2019-03-01
 tags: